 This week’s telehealth legislative update includes current legislation to reintroduce CARA, the Tele-Mental Health Act, and the TREATS Act, as well as to eliminate the “X Waiver.”

 The Comprehensive Addiction & Recovery Act (CARA) 3.0 bill, was introduced last week by Senators Rob Portman (R-OH), Sheldon Whitehouse (D-RI), Shelley Moore Caputo (R-WV), Amy Klobuchar (D-MN), and Jeanne Shaheen (D-NH).
 The bill was originally submitted Last December but failed.
-It is written to change funding authorization levels established in the 2016 CARA legislation in 2016 and include digital health measures to address the US Opioid Public Health Emergency.
+It is written to change funding authorization levels established in the 2016 CARA legislation and include digital health measures to address the US Opioid Public Health Emergency.
 The bill is designed to provide access to both prevention and treatment services such as empowering state prescription drug monitoring programs.

 The bill allows Medicare professionals to prescribe medications for substance abuse treatment services by telephone telehealth after a telephone telehealth session or in-person exam.
 The revised bill removes previous restrictions on the number of patients that can be treated with buprenorphine and methadone per provider.
 It allows the use of telehealth platforms, authorizes research into pain management alternatives and long-term treatment outcomes that can include mHealth and telehealth services.
 It also established a pilot program to study the use of mobile methadone clinics in rural and underserved areas.
 In total, it would set aside $785 million to fund a much more comprehensive range of treatment programs and resources.

 Tele-Mental Health Improvement Act